mamorum/poml/doc/user-guide.md

 {{/model4}}
 ```

 We can add spaces around the `key` like `{{ pkg }}`.
-Poml Processor converts the front spaces to newlines before converting placeholders and the behind spaces after converting.
+Poml converts the front spaces to newlines before converting placeholders and the behind spaces after converting.
 One space is converted one newline.

 Now, we can write one pleceholder per one line.

 ## Poml Converters
 ### Overview
-Poml Converter is called when Poml Processor meets a placeholder in the layout section.
-Converter gets configuration from config section and generates the elements of `pom.xml`.
+Poml Converter generates XML elements, using it's configuration.

 ### Reference
 Poml Converters are listed in [Converter Reference](https://github.com/mamorum/poml/wiki).
 It describes converter configurations, examples and so on.